-Estimated value of work Minimum estimated charge (MEC) excluding GST (MEC) including GST All Applications \$1,043.48 \$1,200.00
+Estimated value Minimum estimated charge (MEC) (MEC)

-Notes:
+of work excluding GST including GST

+All Applications \$1,043.48 \$1,200.00

-- 1. MEC is payable upon application for a PIM/LIM. - 2.
-Final actual and reasonable costs are payable upon uplifting the PIM/LIM based on Standard Labour Charges in Section 4 of this appendix.
+Notes: 1.
+MEC is payable upon application for a PIM/LIM.

+2. Final actual and reasonable costs are payable upon uplifting the PIM/LIM based on standard labour charges in Section 4 of this appendix.